Skip to content

 drain_timeout_ms: 5000

-The Planck host binary reads config.wasm.http and passes it to zeish.Server.init():
+The Planck host reads config.wasm.http and uses it to spin up the listener that fronts the WASM module.

 zig